Information for Transfer Students

 Special Events During New Student Week

-During New Student Week (check the NSW schedule for date, time, and location), you'll get a chance to meet your academic adviser (Carol Rutz), the Registrar (Roger Lasley), and a class dean (Carleton assigns a dean to each class; sophomore class dean is Julie Thornton and junior class dean is Cathy Carlson) to get introduced to some of the idiosyncrasies of Carleton academic life and answer general questions you have at that time.
-You will also have an opportunity to meet individually with Roger to review how your transfer credits fit into Carleton requirements.
+During New Student Week (check the NSW schedule for date, time, and location), you'll get a chance to meet your academic adviser (who will contact you later this summer), the Registrar (Emy Farley), and a class dean to get introduced to some of the idiosyncrasies of Carleton academic life and answer general questions you have at that time.
+You will also have an opportunity to meet individually with Emy to review how your transfer credits fit into Carleton requirements.

 Language and Math Placement

 The Language requirement is a proficiency requirement.
 This means that regardless of how many language courses you have taken elsewhere, you need to fulfill the language requirement at Carleton by passing a proficiency test.
 This takes a different form in different languages.
 All transfer students should be taking the online language placement test over the summer, just like new entry-level students.
 If your score is high enough online to justify confirming proficiency you will be required to take a confirmation test during New Student Week.
 If it has been some time since you last studied language and you are a bit rusty, it makes sense to brush up over the summer so that when you arrive on campus you can demonstrate your actual abilities in a language.

 Some of you may also need to take the Carleton Math placement test; for this follow the instructions on the math placement testing page.

 What transfer students can ignore

 You'll be getting email prompts to sign up for an Argument and Inquiry Seminar, but these courses are reserved for students who have never been to college, so please ignore them and do not sign up for an A & I Seminar.